jcport1/react-frontend/README.md

 # Art Explorer React Application

-A virtual art gallery experience that allows user to search for and browse an extensive collection of paintings.
-The paintings in the application are pulled from a third-party API.
+A virtual art gallery application that allows user to search for and browse an extensive collection of paintings pulled from a third-party API.

 ## Features